Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Introduction

 for a suitable choice of real parameters $\alpha,\beta,\sigma_i,\varphi_i,\delta_i$ and the number of breaks $b\geq 0$.
 Note that for $b=0$ breaks we recover the saturated power law~\eqref{eq:power_law}.

-Our contributions and findings can be summarized as follows: \begin{itemize} \item {We propose a modified definition of NSLs~\eqref{brokenNSL_intro} in the context of learning based system identification and verify them for various examples and system architectures}
+Our contributions and findings can be summarized as follows: \begin{itemize} \item {We {show that broken NSLs}~\eqref{brokenNSL_intro} {are present} in the context of learning based system identification and {empirically} verify them for various examples and system architectures.}

-\item Early trends in the scaling curve allow us to anticipate the data, compute, and model complexity required for higher accuracy.
-This can be used to accelerate the systematic development of learning-based system identification methods. \item We show that the amount of data is more important than the model size.
-A larger model does not necessarily yield better results, as indicated by model NSLs often saturating with relatively few parameters.
-This is in contrast to results in the natural language processing community; see \cite{brown2020language}. \item Training of system models for an unexpectedly large number of epochs can still reduce the evaluation error.
+\item {Our results indicate that early trends in the scaling curve could allow us to anticipate the data, compute, and model complexity required for higher accuracy based on the scaling law.
+This can help to forecast performance improvements and guide model design or data acquisition in learning-based system identification methods.} \item {Our results indicate that data availability is more critical than model size.
+Increasing the number of parameters does not necessarily lead to improved performance, as the NSL values frequently saturate at relatively small model sizes.
+This behavior contrasts with observations in the natural language processing literature, where performance often scales with model size \cite{brown2020language}.}

-\item Imposing a physical structure, such as port-Hamiltonian models, does not deteriorate the system identification performance and, in some cases, it is even better. \end{itemize}
+\item Training of system models for an unexpectedly large number of epochs can still reduce the evaluation error. \item {The NSL results are largely independent of the chosen model structure.
+Overall, we observe consistent behavior across models with different levels of incorporated physical priors.} \end{itemize}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:SysID}, we recall learning-based system identification methods and system architectures that are used in this paper.
 In Section~\ref{sec:NSL}, we define a general class of NSLs that we use in the context of system identification.
 In Section~\ref{sec:approximation} we present our experimental setup to generate the set of outcomes and describe how the NSLs are approximated from these outcomes.
-In Section~\ref{sec:verification}, we verify compute, data, and model NSLs for several example systems.
+In Sections~\ref{sec:verification_ios} and~\ref{sec:verification_io} , we verify compute, data, and model NSLs for several example systems.